-The Board of Directors is unaware of any other business to be presented for consideration at the stockholders' meeting.
-If, however, such other business should properly come before the meeting, the proxies will be voted in accordance with the best judgment of the proxy holders.
-The shares represented by proxies received in time for the meeting will be voted, and if any choice has been specified the vote will be in accordance with such specification.
+The Board of Directors is unaware of any other business to be presented for consideration at the Meeting.
+If, however, such other business should properly come before the Meeting, the proxies will be voted in accordance with the best judgment of the proxy holders.
+The shares represented by proxies received in time for the Meeting will be voted and if any choice has been specified the vote will be in accordance with such specification.

-All stockholder proposals must be submitted to the Secretary of the Company no later than November 30, 1996 in order to be considered for inclusion in the Company's 1997 proxy materials.
+All stockholder proposals must be submitted to the Secretary of the Company no later than December 1, 1998 in order to be considered for inclusion in the Company's 1999 proxy materials.